 Chaitra Purnima - Hanuman Jayanti

 Chaitra is the first month of the Hindu New Year in many regional traditions, and its Purnima carries the energy of fresh beginnings.
-The full moon falls with the Moon in or near चित्रा (Chitra) or विशाखा (Vishakha) nakshatras, and it is celebrated across India as Hanuman Jayanti, the birth anniversary of Hanuman.
+The full moon falls with the Moon in or near चित्रा (Chitra) or विशाखा (Vishakha) nakshatras, and in many calendars it is celebrated as Hanuman Jayanti, the birth anniversary of Hanuman.

-Astrologically, the Sun in Chaitra is in Mesha (Aries), the first sign of the zodiac, and the full Moon therefore falls in Tula (Libra), the seventh sign — the sign of relationship, partnership, and social expression.
-The Moon in Libra near Chitra nakshatra carries a Mars-influenced creativity and aesthetic sensitivity alongside Libra's balancing quality.
-It is a full moon of dynamic equilibrium — action and stillness holding each other.
+Astrologically, Chaitra Purnima usually places the Sun around the Meena-Mesha (Pisces-Aries) zone and the full Moon around the Kanya-Tula (Virgo-Libra) zone, near Chitra or Vishakha.
+When the Moon falls in Tula near Chitra, it carries a Mars-influenced creativity and aesthetic sensitivity alongside Libra's balancing quality.
+It is a full moon of dynamic equilibrium - action and stillness holding each other.

 Hanuman, whose birth this Purnima celebrates, is a figure of extraordinary power held in perfect service and surrender.
-Mars rules Hanuman in the mythic system, but the Martian energy is channelled entirely — there is no aggression without cause, no strength without direction, no personal desire operating independently.
-The full moon in Libra near Chitra reflects this: solar force (Sun in Aries, Mars's sign) met by lunar receptivity (Moon in Libra), balanced at the perfect 180-degree point.
+He is often read through disciplined Mars energy, but that Martian force is channelled entirely: no aggression without cause, no strength without direction, no personal desire operating independently.
+The Chitra-Tula side of this full moon can reflect that balance: force and receptivity meeting at the opposition point without losing discipline.

 The traditional observances on Chaitra Purnima include sunrise prayers at the temple, special recitation of the Hanuman Chalisa, and community distribution of prasad (blessed food).
 Puja for Hanuman is performed at sunrise, noon, and sunset, with particular attention given to reciting the Hanuman Chalisa in full.
 Fasting until noon is observed in many households.
 The evening meal, after sunset, is taken as a community or family event - the fast broken together rather than alone.